Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 The government provides free drinking water to their villages when they move down to the lowlands, as well as electricity at a tenth of the price Laos pay in the cities.

-These people preserve parts of their original culture when they hold parties and practice rituals around birth, weddings and funerals and at the same time adopt a more modern life in line with the rest of the world and globalization, and in most cases it works positively.
+These people preserve parts of their original culture when they hold parties and practice rituals around birth, weddings and funerals and at the same time adopt a more modern life in line with the rest of the world and globalization.
+And in most cases it works positively.

 Many of them are incredibly skilled craftsmen and sit in the markets in the larger cities and sell their wares.
 They have learned what tourists from the West fall for.